ankschoubey/old-blog/_posts/2021-02-04-staying-on-the-path.md

 There is a difference between being handed something and taking it on voluntarily.

 One should take on the burden voluntarily because what is neglected is rushes in when things go bad. [^3]

+## Default Aggresive

+Be the one who does things.
+Who solves the problems.
+Not the one who just reacts to the the situations.

 ## Are you on the path?